updated on January 6th, 2023

 Pain relief medication

-A few packs of acetaminophen (Tylenol) and/or ibuprofen are a common need for some minor pain relief if you have a headache or basic pain.
+A few pills of acetaminophen (Tylenol) and/or ibuprofen (Motrin) are a common need for some minor pain relief if you have a headache or basic pain.
 Go with the generic brand, no sense in spending unneeded money.

-Priceless when the situation hits, anti-diarrhea medication can be a godsend in situations when you can’t simply post up and get some solid rest for a day or two.
+Priceless when the situation hits, anti-diarrhea medication can be a godsend in situations where you might not be near a bathroom.
 Keep in mind, use this medication only when absolutely necessary.
 They won’t actually cure your diarrhea, the best way to do that is to just let everything naturally pass through your system (drink lots of water to replace lost fluids!).
 Use them sparingly and as directed and these can be lifesavers should the event ever strike.
-A couple bismuth tablets should take care of upset tummies that aren’t quite at the total evac stage yet.
+A couple bismuth tablets (Pepto Bismol) should take care of upset tummies that aren’t quite at the explosive stage.

 It’s inevitable.
 It will happen to everyone.
 You will be bit by some insect or another and wind up with a rash or bump on your skin that’s either crazy itchy or possibly painful.
-Nine times out of ten stings and bites aren’t anything to worry yourself about, but my god are they annoying.
+Usually, stings and bites aren’t anything to worry yourself about, but my god are they annoying.
 Packing some antihistamine cream/ointment will greatly help in controlling any swelling or itching.

-If you’ve ever had a stint of seasonal allergies or not, being brought down by some strange fauna can leave you sidelined unnecessarily sidelined.
-Couple this with some benadryl (which can also help if you’re struggling to get some sleep due to jet lag) and your sinuses should be solid in taking on any outdoor excursion.
+If you’ve ever had a stint of seasonal allergies or not, being brought down by some strange fauna can leave you sidelined.
+Loratidine (Claritin) or cetirizine (Zyrtec) should clear the symptoms right up.
+Couple this with some Benadryl (which can also help if you’re struggling to get some sleep due to jet lag) and your sinuses should be ready to take on any outdoor excursion.

-Chances are you’ll never have to open your travel first aid kit up, but if nothing else you’ll have the peace of mind knowing you’re all set in handling some curve balls should they come your way.
+Chances are you’ll never have to open your travel first aid kit, but if nothing else you’ll have peace of mind.